 What Is a Claim?

-A claim is a formal request to your insurance company to pay for a loss your policy covers.
+A claim is a formal request to your insurance company to pay for a loss under your policy.

 How Do Policyholders Make a Claim?